 - The Deleted Items folder was emptied no more than 30 days ago.

-- Launch Outlook Web App in your browser (http://outlook.cornell.edu).
+- Launch Outlook on the Web in your browser (http://outlook.cornell.edu).

 - In the navigation pane on the left, right-click (Mac: ctrl-click) Recover deleted items dialog box will open. , then click .
 A